In a Silent Way: Reception

-In a Silent Way has been regarded by fans and critics as one of Davis's best works.
+In a Silent Way has been retrospectively regarded by fans and critics as one of Davis' best albums.
 In a retrospective review, Blender writer K. Leander Williams called it "a proto-ambient masterpiece".
-Citing it as "one of Davis’s greatest achievements", Chip O'Brien of PopMatters viewed that producer Teo Macero's studio editing on the album helped Davis "embrace the marriage of music and technology".
+Citing it as "one of Davis's greatest achievements", Chip O'Brien of PopMatters viewed that producer Teo Macero's studio editing on the album helped Davis "embrace the marriage of music and technology".
 In regards to its musical significance, O'Brien wrote that In a Silent Way "transcends labels", writing "It is neither jazz nor rock.
-It isn’t what will eventually become known as fusion, either.
+It isn't what will eventually become known as fusion, either.
 It is something altogether different, something universal.
-There is a beautiful resignation in the sounds of this album, as if Davis is willingly letting go of what has come before, of his early years with Charlie Parker, with John Coltrane and Cannonball Adderley, of his early ‘60s work, and is embracing the future, not only of jazz, but of music itself".
+There is a beautiful resignation in the sounds of this album, as if Davis is willingly letting go of what has come before, of his early years with Charlie Parker, with John Coltrane and Cannonball Adderley, of his early '60s work, and is embracing the future, not only of jazz, but of music itself".
 Stylus Magazine writer Nick Southall called the album "timeless" and wrote of its influence on music, stating "The fresh modes of constructing music that it presented revolutionised the jazz community, and the shifting, ethereal beauty of the actual music contained within has remained beautiful and wonderful, its echoes heard through the last 30 years, touching dance music, electronica, rock, pop, all music".
 The Penguin Guide to Jazz has included In a Silent Way in its suggested "Core Collection".
-The album was also included in the book 1001 Albums You Must Hear Before You Die.
+The album was also included in the 2005 book 1001 Albums You Must Hear Before You Die.